 Before Paddle I was a Web Systems Developer for the British Antarctic Survey.
 I was looking for an online payment solution for a personal project, found Paddle interesting and noticed that they were hiring new developers.
 A couple of interviews later, I joined in October 2016.

 I got a shiny new MacBook Pro and was introduced to the whole team while getting set up.
-I was dropped in at the deep end as we didn’t yet have a proper onboarding process back then.
+I was dropped in at the deep end as we didn’t yet have a proper on-boarding process back then.
 Fortunately this is something that has improved greatly since we’ve moved to our new office and have so many new starters each month as we continue to grow rapidly.

 What I do

-Right now I’m working with a few colleagues, Victor, Rob, and Peter on implementing a new payment method for our vendors - which is part of a series of improvements to the core of our checkout.
+Right now I’m working with a few colleagues, Victor, Rob, and Peter on implementing a new payment method for our sellers - which is part of a series of improvements to the core of our checkout.
 We’ve also recently merged with a solution called DevMate, which we’re integrating within our platform.

 A typical day

 Although every day is different, a typical day would probably be getting breakfast, selecting a ticket, writing code, peer reviewing that code, and merging it into the release branch.
-The hardest thing would probably be naming classes, functions, and variables!
+The hardest thing would probably be naming classes, functions, and variables\!

 It’s really important for us to write reliable and maintainable code.
 We peer review all of our code and make sure we have good coverage before anything can be released.
 Peer review is a great way to find out how you can improve your development skills, not only by having your work scrutinised, but also by reading through other people’s code: you can pick up techniques that you can use in future.